Dear readers of ADxS.org, please forgive the disruption.

 • Self-assertive - antisocial11

-The symptoms were already below the threshold at which a personality disorder would have been considered at the start of the test.
-However, the positive development documents the evolution towards more balanced personality traits.
-These are of great subjective benefit to the persons concerned.
+At the start of the test, the symptoms were already below the threshold at which a personality disorder would have been considered.
+However, the positive development documents the development towards more balanced personality traits.
+These are of great subjective benefit to those affected.

 1. Edel, Vollmoeller: Aufmerksamkeitsdefizit-/Hyperaktivitätsstörung bei Erwachsenen, 2006, S. 91 ff, Symptome nach Symptom-Checkliste SCL-90-R, Derogatis, 1977 / Franke, 1995.
 Achtung, geringe Probandenzahl von n = 22